 Then there are numerous examples throughout the writings of Patrick where he explicitly utilizes biblical quotations (and references to Pauline theology) in order to justify his mission to pagan ‘gentiles’ (Irish) at ‘the ends of the earth’ (Ireland).
 I don’t know about you, but when a Christian missionary needs to justify and explain the reasons for a Christian mission to the Pagan Irish – to ones fellow Christians elsewhere – by harnessing Christian metaphorical reasoning and charity from the Bible, then it seems to me that his Christian audience were really struggling to understand what the hell he was up.
 From their perspective, it was not a role he had ever been assigned or expected to undertake.

-Last, there is the issue of the earliest surviving Irish version of his Confessio, copied in the 9thC into the Book of Armagh.
+Lastly, there is the issue of the earliest surviving Irish version of his Confessio, copied in the ninth century into the Book of Armagh.
 The most interesting aspect of this version is the extent to which it has been redacted.
 All controversial elements of Patricks own words, the accusations against him and references to his lack of recognition from fellow Christians etc, were deliberately removed.
 Armagh authorities (who had already appropriated him for All-Ireland primacy) were particularly uncomfortable with his own words to the contrary.
-Their act of censorship speaks for itself.
+Their ninth century act of censorship speaks for itself.
 If even they could see it back then, there really is no excusing their modern day equivalents.

 This is made all the more apparent if you consider that more complete versions of Patrick’s original writings were well known, two centuries beforehand, to his early seventh century hagiographers, Muirchú and Tírechán.
 The latter even explicitly references portions of Patrick’s Confessio which do not appear in the Armagh version – but are found in the other (later) copies of the same in Britain and on the continent.
 For some reason, 9thC Irish churchmen found these aspects of his writings objectionable enough to ‘leave out’, whilst others outside the island had no such concerns.
 As if the Early Medieval Irish authorities in Armagh had something specifically invested in a particular portrayal of Patrick that would have been undermined by the inclusion of the above.